-There was no doubt that Ma Preston was as tough as nails.
-Various newspapers recorded her colorful life in the legal arena, as well.
-Constable Charles L. Lestrange was summoned after a boarder skipped out of Ma’s place in Daggett without paying the rent he owed.
+There was no doubt that Ma Preston was as tough as nails and she was all business.
+In a time when women were often taken advantage of by scoundrels and thieves, Ma Preston was quick on the draw with a most formidable weapon when reason, brute force or the local police failed to amend a situation in Ma’s favor; a bulldog attorney.
+Various newspapers took notice and recorded her colorful life in the legal arena.
+In one such instance, she summoned Constable Charles L. Lestrange after a boarder skipped out of Ma’s place in Daggett without paying the rent he owed.
 James Price was arrested.
 He in turn sued both parties for $6,000 dollars for trumped-up charges and false imprisonment.
-However, Price accepted $50 before the case was heard, which negated further civil reward.
+However, Price accepted $50 out of court before the case was heard, which negated further civil reward.

 Tom’s passport photo is the only authenticated facial photograph of Ma Preston too.
 Because Tom said he had never been photographed before, we can only surmise he decided to have one taken with his wife Mathilde.
 Both were notoriously shy when it came to cameras.
 No other known authenticated photos exist.